-On April 10, 2018, the FRB issued a proposed rule that would add a stress capital buffer and a stress leverage buffer to the minimum capital and tier 1 leverage ratio requirements.
-The buffers would be calculated based on the decrease in a financial institution's risk-based capital and tier 1 leverage ratios under the supervisory severely adverse scenario in the Comprehensive Capital Analysis and Review (CCAR), plus four quarters of planned common stock dividends.
-The stress capital buffer would replace the 2.50% capital conservation buffer under the Standardized Approach, whereas the stress leverage buffer would be added to the current 4.00% minimum tier 1 leverage ratio.
+Effective October 1, 2020, a stress capital buffer will be added to the minimum capital ratio requirements.
+The stress capital buffer will be calculated based on the decrease in a financial institution's risk-based capital ratios under the supervisory severely adverse scenario in the annual Comprehensive Capital Analysis and Review (CCAR), plus four quarters of planned common stock dividends.
+The stress capital buffer will replace the 2.50% capital conservation buffer under the Standardized Approach.
+Because the stress capital buffer will be calculated annually as part of CCAR and will be based on data that can differ over time, the amount of the buffer is subject to change in future years.